pattern-lab/website/docs/advanced-starterkits.md

 {% capture m %}

 Starterkits are a potent way create or augment a Pattern Lab instance with a baseline set of patterns and assets.
-An agency or team could use it for each new client or project.
+They are an important part of the [Pattern Lab Ecosystem](/docs/advanced-ecosystem-overview.html) An agency or team could use it for each new client or project.

 ## Structure